crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 ###Final Questionnaire

 Five minutes is short, and we want you do use your video to showcase what is great about what you did.
-So to make sure you still get credit for all the obligatory parts, and because it is only fitting, we will have you fill out [one final questionnaire](https://docs.google.com/forms/d/1SndUhVcdVr1DI10tEML6gKxMrh4tBz5LZ7hVbOaBeqQ/viewform?usp=send_form).
-The questions will look familiar- its okay to reiterate points you made on past checkpoints, but highlight what about your original plan changed in your final product.
+So to make sure you still get credit for all the obligatory parts, and because it is only fitting, we will have you fill out [a detailed final questionnaire](https://docs.google.com/forms/d/1SndUhVcdVr1DI10tEML6gKxMrh4tBz5LZ7hVbOaBeqQ/viewform?usp=send_form).
+The questions will look familiar - its okay to reiterate points you made on past checkpoints, but highlight what about your original plan changed in your final product.

 The questions we will ask, includes questions about these topics: